cspr-rad/kairos-spec/src/spec.typ

 ]

 #page(flipped: true)[
-After submitting, the L1 smart-contracts take care of first validating the proof and updating the validium's state.
+After submitting, the L1 smart-contracts take care of first validating the proof and updating the state.

 #figure(
   image("transfer_sequence_diagram_deploy_execution.svg", width: 100%),
   caption: [
-    Transfer: Execution of the Deploy on L1.
+    Transfer: Execution of the _Deploy_ on L1.
   ],
 )
 ]

 #page(flipped: true)[
-Lastly, the L2 server gets notified when the _Deploy_ was processed successfully.
-The server then commits the updated state to the database and notifies the clients.
+Lastly, the Kairos node gets notified when the _Deploy_ was processed successfully.
+The node then commits the updated state to the database.
+After sufficient time has passed, the users can query their account balances using the Kairos CLI

 #figure(
   image("transfer_sequence_diagram_notify_l2.svg", width: 100%),